-- Moreover, there can be no more iterations within a minor loop than the dimension of $\operatorname{conv} Q$ for the initial Q given to the minor loop initially at Line 8 (dimension of $\operatorname{conv} Q$ is |Q|-1 since Q is affinely independent). - Each iteration of the minor loop removes at least one point from Q in I ine 15. - When Q reduces to a singleton, the minor loop always terminates. - Thus, the minor loop terminates in finite number of iterations, at most dimension of Q.
+- Moreover, there can be no more iterations within a minor loop than the dimension of $\operatorname{conv} Q$ for the initial Q given to the minor loop initially at Line 8 (dimension of $\operatorname{conv} Q$ is |Q|-1 since Q is affinely independent). - ullet Each iteration of the minor loop removes at least one point from Q in Line 15. - ullet When Q reduces to a singleton, the minor loop always terminates. - ullet Thus, the minor loop terminates in finite number of iterations, at most dimension of Q. - In fact, total number of iterations of minor loop in entire algorithm is at most number of points in P since we never add back in points to Q that have been removed.